AlexHvos/AlexHvos-Dotnet-Dating-App-D150821ER/README.md

-Next let's create a new component to test errors for the global error handling feature in angular
+Next let's create an interceptor to golabally handle errors in angular, create a new folder named interceptors, and inside create error.interceptor.ts